 In most cases only one sample is needed for a single lawn, garden, etc. This holds true as long as the soil texture and previous limestone and fertilizer applications have been the same.
 A separate sample should be taken from areas where this is not true, where problems exists, soil types are different or where plants with different pH requirements are growing or will be grown.

 Samples will be sent to the Dairy One Agro-One Forage Soil Sample Lab in Ithaca.
-Find the submittal forms and information at: https://dairyone.com/analytical-services/agronomy-services/soil-testing/
+Soil Testing Forms and Information

 Cornell Cooperative Extension is an employer and educator recognized for valuing AA/EEO, Protected Veterans, and Individuals with Disabilities and provides equal program and employment opportunities.